-- The author of the work is properly identified, but the student does not use quotation marks correctly; or, the material has been only slightly modified or rephrased rather than restated in the student's own words. - Key ideas, words, or items of information that are not common knowledge are copied from another writer/speaker and are presented without proper identification of the source(s). - The student uses the ideas of several other people/authors and presents those ideas as their own. - The student uses an entire paper or speech written or delivered by someone else and presents it as their own. - The student translates texts written in another language into English and presents them as their own.
+- The author of the work is properly identified, but the student does not use quotation marks correctly; or, the material has been only slightly modified or rephrased rather than restated in the student's own words. - Key ideas, words, or items of information that are not common knowledge are copied from another writer/speaker and are presented without proper identification of the source(s). - The student uses the ideas of several other people/authors and presents those ideas as their own. - The student uses an entire paper or speech written or delivered by someone else and presents it as their own.
+This includes the creation of material using AI technology and presenting it as one's own work.
+Using AI for some portion of an assignment may be acceptable as directed by the instructor as part of a specific assignment.
+However, material submitted as your own which was created using AI that is not properly cited constitutes plagiarism. - The student translates texts written in another language into English and presents them as their own.
+Cheating Cheating consists of any use of notes, texts or other sources that gives a student an unfair advantage in completing a class assignment or an exam.
+Cheating can include: